lyft/flinkk8soperator/docs/crd.md

   * **savepointPath** `type:string`
     If specified, the application state will be restored from this savepoint.

+    **This will only have an effect on the first deploy of a cluster.
+Specifying a savepoint path as an update to an already running cluster is treated as a noop.**

   * **savepointDisabled** `type:boolean`
     If specified, during an update, the current application (if existing) is cancelled without taking a savepoint.